Collection Building Resources

 The Library acquires books, both print and electronic, in several ways:

-- Librarian collection liaisons routinely order books to supplement the CBB approval plan.
+- research librarians routinely order books to supplement the CBB approval plan;

 - Interlibrary Loan, an important strategy for providing books which are out of print, expensive, or of narrow interest.

 To order books, place your request via the Library Materials Order Form.
 Or simply mark up publishers’ catalogs and forward them to Acquisitions, H-L Library.
 Additional ordering information is here.